TEXT-S&P summary: Saudi Telecom Co.

-Our business risk profile assessment is underpinned by STC’s leading market position in the liberalized Saudi telecom market, with a difficult-to-replicate national network, implicit state support, high operating profitability margins in its domestic market, and strong underlying cash flows.
-These strengths are only partly offset by STC’s increasing exposure to country risk, associated with its expansion into emerging markets, as well as the potential for increasing competition in its home market.
+The rating on STC is supported by its leading market position in the liberalized Saudi telecoms market, with a difficult-to-replicate national network, implicit state support, high operating profitability margins in its domestic market, and strong underlying cash flows.
+STC’s financial policy remains conservative, as the company has used debt only partly to fund its overseas investments.

-Our financial risk profile assessment reflects STC’s solid credit metrics, its conservative financial policy, and limited recourse to debt of its foreign investments.
-Somewhat offsetting these strengths are the historically high level of dividend payout ratios, as well as the risk of merger and acquisition activity abroad, which could adversely affect credit quality.
+The rating is constrained, however, by potential further regulatory changes that may adversely affect the company’s competitive position and market shares.
+We think such changes could result in higher competition in the Saudi mobile telephony market.
+In addition, revenue growth in STC’s domestic fixed-line business is low, due to fixed-to-mobile traffic substitution and stagnation of fixed-line household penetration at about 67%.
+Furthermore, the company’s fixed-line broadband Internet penetration via digital subscriber lines is still low, though improving incrementally.
+On a consolidated basis, the company’s investment needs remain substantial; notably, these include a need to expand mobile and fiber-optic network capabilities, as well as to develop foreign subsidiaries.

 In accordance with our criteria for government-related entities (GREs), our view of a “high” likelihood of extraordinary government support is based on our assessment of STC‘s:

--- “Important” role for the government as the largest telecom operator in the country, a provider of key communications infrastructure, and its position as a flagship national company.
-STC’s role is also instrumental in the rollout of telecom technologies necessary for further industrialization and the technological development of the Saudi Arabian economy; and
+-- “Important” role for the government as the largest telecoms operator in the country, a provider of key communications infrastructure, and its position as a flagship national company.
+STC’s role is also instrumental in the rollout of telecoms technologies necessary for further industrialization and for the technological development of the Saudi Arabian economy.

--- “Very strong” link with the government, which owns 70% of the company (with other Saudi GREs owning about 13%), appoints STC’s board members, and oversees decision-making.
-The government’s strategic oversight is particularly relevant for decisions related to STC’s potential investments outside the country.
+-- “Very strong” link with the government, considering the latter’s 70% shareholding in the company (with other Saudi GREs owning a further stake of about 13%), appointment of board members, and role in the oversight of decision-making processes.
+The government’s strategic oversight is particularly relevant for decisions related to potential investments outside the country.

 S&P base-case operating scenario

-In our base-case assessment for STC, we expect consolidated revenues to expand at low-to-mid-single-digit percentage points in 2013.
-This incorporates our assumption of minimal revenue growth in the home market, where growth potential stems only from mobile and fixed-line broadband.
+In our base-case assessment for STC, we expect consolidated revenues to expand at low-to-mid-single-digit percentage points.
+This incorporates our assumption of minimal revenue growth in the home market due to growth in mobile and fixed-line broadband.
 We expect STC’s international portfolio to expand by about 10% largely because of growth at start-ups in Kuwait and Bahrain.
-We expect the share of international operations to increase over the next two years, which could make it possible for STC to achieve 50% growth in 2014-2015, in line with its strategy.
+We expect the share of international operations to increase in the next two years, which could make it possible for STC to achieve 50% in 2014.

-We assume that STC’s profitability margins will not come under significant pressure in 2013.
-This is because the company has shown the capacity to manage competition in the home market and avoid a significant decrease in pricing, like the one we observed recently in some Gulf countries.
-We therefore forecast the EBITDA margin to remain at 36%-37% in 2013.
-In the longer term, we expect the consolidated margin to be positively affected by the improvement in the international operations, notably those that currently generate negative EBITDA.
+We assume that STC’s profitability margins will not come under significant pressure in 2012, as the company has shown capacity to manage competition in the home market and avoid a significant decrease in pricing.
+In the longer term, we expect the consolidated margin to be positively affected by the improvement in the international operations, notably in those that currently generate negative EBITDA.

 S&P base case cash flow and capital-structure scenario

-In our base-case assessment we assume that STC’s free cash flow generation will continue in 2013, at levels similar to those in 2011-2012, on the back of increasing operating cash flow and moderate capital expenditures in the home market.
-At the same time, we expect dividends to remain meaningful, leading to minimal but positive discretionary cash flow generation.
+In our base-case assessment we assume that STC’s free cash flow generation will continue in 2012 at the level similar to that in 2011 on the back of expanding of operating cash flow and moderate capital expenditures.
+At the same time, we expect that dividends will remain meaningful, leading to minimal though positive discretionary cash flow generation.
 This should support the company’s liquidity position.

-Absent any acquisitions, the company’s consolidated debt leverage should remain at the current level, reflected in an estimated debt-to-EBITDA ratio of close to 1.5x and funds from operations (FFO) to debt of more than 50% in 2013-2014.
-In our assessment we also assume that STC will continue to fund its international operations with local debt, with limited recourse to the parent company.
+Absent any acquisitions, the company’s consolidated debt leverage should remain at its current level, with an estimated debt to EBITDA of close to 1.5x and funds from operations (FFO) to debt of more than 50%.
+In our assessment we also assume that STC will continue to fund its international operations with local debt with limited recourse to the parent company.

 Liquidity

 STC’s liquidity is adequate on a consolidated and parent company basis.
-We calculate that the ratio of liquidity sources to liquidity uses exceeded 1.2x on Sept.
-30, 2012.
+We calculate that the ratio of liquidity sources to liquidity uses exceeded 1.2x on March 31, 2012.
 This is based on our expectation of positive discretionary cash flow in 2012 and the company’s favorable maturity profile.

-On Sept.
-30, 2012, the company’s consolidated short-term debt maturities of about Saudi Arabian riyal (SAR) 5.2 billion (about $1.4 billion) were fully covered by cash and short-term investments of SAR13.8 billion.
-We also take into account that only a small portion of the company’s maturing short-term debt are at the parent company and were covered by liquidity at the parent company.
+On March 31, 2012, the company’s consolidated short-term debt maturities of about Saudi Arabian riyal (SAR)4.6 billion were fully covered by cash and short-term investments of SAR12.0 billion.
+We also take into account that only SAR2.3 billion of the company’s short-term debt maturities represent parent company debt, and were covered by liquidity at the parent level.
+In addition, STC has committed credit facilities amounting to SAR2.25 billion, which further supports its liquidity.

-The company has significant headroom under financial covenants in a number of its loan agreements, and debtholders at the subsidiary level have no recourse to the parent company.
+The company has significant headroom under financial covenants in a number of its loan agreements and its debt at subsidiary level has no recourse to the parent company.

 Outlook